 The argument between pro and con is resolved by a little linguistics.
 Let's put our thinking caps on!

 Everyone believes all lives matter, of course.
 Don't we?

 Everyone therefore also believes Black Lives Matter, of course, it follows, duh.

 Another way to say the same thing might be, Black Lives Do Matter, or, Black Lives Don't Not Matter.
-These use the contradiction marker "Do" to make it explicit that there is a contextual presupposition being contradicted, which is the point actually being made by Black Lives Matter.
+These ways of saying what seems to be the same thing aren't quite the same.
+They use the contradiction marker "Do" to make it explicit that there is a contextual presupposition being contradicted, which is the point actually being made by Black Lives Matter.
 Isn't it?

 What it seems to me the outraged "innocent" white folks don't recognize is the unspoken, linguistic-pragmatic background to the statement that gives it sense.
 The background, the context, is the infinitely-evidenced counter-view, seen in endless police brutality episodes, differential access to health care, yes hello the slavery, going back 500 years, where if you read the facts of what has happened you cannot fail to conclude that for such a society, which is continuous and unruptured in its descent to our own society, in that society it is obviously presupposed that black lives do not matter.
 It is in that context that Black Lives Matter is spoken.
 In that context, it is a contradiction.
 It is revolutionary.

 White pollyanna ignoramuses evidently forget or ignore that obvious and primary context, complaining, How prejudiced of you, Why don't you say All Lives Matter, Cop Lives Matter too, and White Lives Matter too.
 Which is all true but totally misses the point.
 In their imaginary context of perfect ideal equality "Black Lives Matter" sounds like a rejection of everyone else's significance, a rejection of the value of blue lives or white lives or any other lives.
 But that's not so, because of the context.